 - Navigate to the directory where you pasted the files.

-- Highlight one file and press F2 on your keyboard to rename it and to add the ‘.jpg’ extension at the end.
-You can also rename the file by right-clicking it and selecting Rename from the menu.)
+- Highlight one file and press F2 on your keyboard to rename it and add the ‘.jpg’ extension at the end.

 After renaming the file and adding ‘.jpg’ at the end of it, you should be able to double-click the file to open it in Windows Photos or your preferred image viewer.

 The Windows 10 Store includes a couple of apps specifically designed to download and obtain Spotlight wallpapers.
 The apps make the process easier, without all the fidgeting and complicated steps.